 The Yogi with his eyes half-shut, vision directed towards the tip of the nose and mind firmly set, should bring about the dissolution of the moon and the Sun.

 What remains after the experience of explicit bliss is the consciousness of I am that matter which is in the form of innermost radiance, in the reach of transcendent Truth, devoid of all explicit differences and which illuminates all other matter.

 The Benefits of Kechari Mudra

 Setting the pupil of the eyes fixed in the direction of the radiance (eyebrow center) by casting the eyelids a little upwards is the pathway to bring the state of ecstasy.
 For this reason, one should practice Kechari Mudra.
 It results in Yoga Nidra.

 (Yoga Nidra is a state that goes beyond the states of waking, dreaming, and sleeping.
 A state is known as Turya or Turyatita).

 There is no concept of time for the one who has attained the state of Yoga Nidra.

 Be happy!
 Sandilya!
 After dissolving your mind in the power of Kundalini, awakening the power of Kundalini to reach all functions of the mind, and seeing the mind by the mind, place your Atman in the middle of the ether of your consciousness.

 Also, place the ether of consciousness in the middle of your Atman.
-Having made everything the ether of consciousness, you should think of nothing but ether of consciousness.
+Having made everything the ether of consciousness, you should think of nothing but the ether of consciousness.

 Concern not of external or internal matters.
 Give them up and be on consciousness alone.
-Dissolve your mind and seek harmony in Truth of Atman like camphor dissolves in the fire and like the salt in water.
+Dissolve your mind and seek harmony in the Truth of Atman like camphor dissolves in the fire and like the salt in water.